 This page contains download links to larger data files, which are not included in the

 its size or because may not be of general interest.

-The original reaction collection was extracted by Daniel Lowe using text-mining from United States patents published between 1976 and September 2016.
-These reactions are available as CML or reaction SMILES.
-The original file with about 1.8 million reactions encoded as reaction SMILES can be downloaded, unzipped using a program like 7-Zip, and then directly opened with DataWarrior V5.0.0 or newer.
+The original reaction collection was extracted by Daniel Lowe using text-mining from United States patents.
+The collection contains two parts: grants between 1976 and September 2016 and applications from 2001 till September 2016.
+Both reaction sets are available as CML or reaction SMILES.
+The original files with about 1.8 million and 1.6 million reactions encoded as reaction SMILES can be downloaded, unzipped using a program like 7-Zip, and then directly opened with DataWarrior V5.0.0 or newer.

-General tips: Duplicate reactions are frequent due to the same or highly similar text occurring in multiple patents, this is especially true when combining the applications and grant datasets, many reactions from applications will later appear in patent grants.
+The reactions have been extracted using an enhanced version of the reaction extraction code described in https://www.repository.cam.ac.uk/handle/1810/244727 with LeadMine used for chemical entity recognition.
+They contain many duplicate reactions due to the same or highly similar text occurring in multiple patents, this is especially true when comparing the applications and grant datasets, many reactions from applications will later appear in patent grants.
 Paragraph numbers are only present for 2005+ patent grants and patent applications.
 Multiple reactions can be extracted from the same paragraph.
 Atom maps in the reactions SMILES are derived using Epam's Indigo toolkit.
 While typically correct, the atom-maps are wrong in many cases and hence should not be entirely relied on.

 The reactions have been filtered to remove common cases of incorrectly extracted reactions: All product atoms must be accounted for by the atom-mapping.
 The product(s) must have >8 heavy atoms.
 The product must not be charged if it is a single component.
 The number of products must be <5 and number of reactants+agents<16.